-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 - FDLE and FHP continue to facilitate the escort of testing collection kits statewide.

-- FDLE continues to work with the Florida Sheriffs Association and Florida Police Chiefs Association to provide support to FHP at 1-10 and 1-95 checkpoints.
+- FDLE continues to work with the Florida Sheriffs Association and Florida Police Chiefs Association to provide support to FHP at I-10 and I-95 checkpoints.

 - FDLE continues to work with ESF-16 partners on airport screening missions.